Creating Mixed-Product Bundle Discounts for Food & Drink Retailers

 Food and beverage retailers face unique opportunities when it comes to product bundling.
 Unlike many other industries, food products are naturally complementary—customers don't just want a main dish, they want sides, drinks, and desserts to complete their meal.
 Creating bundle discounts that work across different product categories is a powerful way to increase average order value while providing value to customers.

-Standard Shopify discounts don't support cross-category bundling, but with the Sway Functions Generator, you can create sophisticated bundle rules like "Complete Meal Deals" that encourage customers to purchase from multiple categories.
+Standard Shopify discounts don't support cross-category bundling, but with the Sway Functions, you can create sophisticated bundle rules like "Complete Meal Deals" that encourage customers to purchase from multiple categories.

 The Business Case for Mixed-Product Bundles